Matcha Tea

 3925-bio

-One of the best organic matchas in Japan, named after Murata Jukō, one of the most influential figures in the development of the Japanese tea ceremony.
-Directly sourced from the tea farm.
-Suitable for koicha (濃茶).
+One of the best organic matchas in Japan, named after Murata Jukō, a key figure in the development of the Japanese tea ceremony.
+Grown by Mr Yoshinori Nakanishi, Japan's leading organic matcha farmer.
+Featuring the Yama no Ibuki cultivar, rich in umami and amino acids.
 20g

 Preparation Suitable for Usucha and Koicha